 Cancer treatment can leave patients feeling physically drained.
 It may also leave them with pain in various places.
 Experts recommend massage therapy as a way to help manage these symptoms.

 But cost can be a concern, especially around the holidays.
-Patients may worry about spending money on massage, despite its potential benefits.
-So friends or loved ones can give them a gift certificate for a massage or massage membership.
+Patients may worry about spending money on a massage, despite its potential benefits.
+So friends or loved ones can give them a gift certificate.
 The gift of massage can help reduce anxiety, depression, pain and fatigue.
 It may also help improve the patient’s sleep.

 5: A Personalized Care Package